18F/api.data.gov/docs/procedures.md

 The System owner and current project developers need cloud.gov access to api.data.gov.
 The system owner (currently Gray Brooks) manages this access, granting access to new project developers when they come onboard and removing access when they leave.

-Specifically, current developers are [granted](https://cloud.gov/docs/apps/managing-teammates/) OrgManager rights to `XXXXXXXXX` and SpaceDeveloper rights to each of the projects spaces.
+Specifically, current developers are [granted](https://cloud.gov/docs/apps/managing-teammates/) OrgManager rights to `gsa-tts-api-data-gov` and SpaceDeveloper rights to each of the projects spaces.

 Both of the adding and removing processes should be initiated by creating an issue in the project's [issue tracker](https://github.com/18F/api.data.gov/issues).
 Any one can create the issue, but the system owner should be the one who addresses and closes it.